lavollmer/portfolio-lauradev/README.md

 After completing the general design, I went back to fine tune various pieces such as hover states, alignment of text and images, mobile images, correct links for navigation.

 Throughout the following days and weeks, I added more functionality such as a scroll to top button, added more projects and a formal education section.
 Additionally, I updated the navigation bar and side nav bar with the new information and styling.

+Additionally, I was able to add a dark mode to my website which was very exciting.
+I learned about using dark mode with Tailwind CSS and how to configure it within the project.

 Overall, I loved what I created and excited to share it with others.
 I completed this website in 1.5 days.
 I look forward to adding more features as time progresses.